 Endoscopic sinus surgery is a surgical procedure used to remove blockages in the sinuses.
-See how the sinuses work.
-These blockages can cause sinusitis, and other conditions, in which the sinuses swell and become blocked, causing pain and impaired breathing.
+These blockages can cause sinusitis, in which the sinus mucous membranes swell and become blocked, causing pain, drainage and impaired breathing.

 Endoscopic sinus surgery is used to relieve symptoms associated with:

-Endoscopic sinus surgery is designed to improve the drainage of the sinuses as well as to improve airflow through the nose.
+Endoscopic sinus surgery is designed to improve the drainage of the sinuses and to improve airflow through the nose.
 Endoscopic sinus surgery goals include:

 Usually under general anesthesia, a surgeon will use an endoscope, a thin camera rod with a light at the end, to provide visualization and magnification of the sinus tissues.
 Specialized instruments can be used to safely and effectively remove causes of sinus blockage like natural blockages, nasal polyps and scar tissue.